mitrasiddharth/mitrasiddharth.github.io/index.md

 ## Background

-I grew up in Massachusetts, went to college at the University of Chicago, spent the first three years of graduate school in Seattle and now live in Durham, North Carolina.
+I grew up in Massachusetts, went to college at the University of Chicago, spent the first three years of graduate school in Seattle and the last two in Durham, North Carolina.
+I received my Ph.D. in Statistics from the University of Washington in 2018 under the supervision of [Peter Hoff](https://pdhoff.github.io).

 ## Interests

-Trying to keep my beagle from eating non-food items, finding new pizzas to eat and running or swimming (whichever I haven't recently injured myself doing).
+Trying to keep my beagle from eating non-food items and my hound from barking at people, finding new pizzas to eat and running or swimming (whichever I haven't recently injured myself doing).